Michael Jackson Fans React To Shocking Allegations In ‘Leaving Neverland’

 Michael Jackson fans were shocked after watching the HBO documentary Leaving Neverland on Sunday night.

-According to People Magazine, Leaving Neverland sparked a huge reaction from fans of Michael Jackson online, and started a debate about whether or not the King of Pop really did the horrible crimes that he is being accused of in the documentary.
+According to People Magazine, Leaving Neverland sparked a huge reaction from fans of Michael Jackson online and started a debate about whether or not the King of Pop really did the horrible crimes that he is being accused of in the documentary.

 In the film, Wade Robson and James Safechuck claim that Jackson had sexually abused them when they were children.
 Meanwhile, the Jackson estate is suing HBO and calling the documentary a rehashing of discredited information.